hwayne/learntla-v2/docs/beginner/pluscal.rst

   The first column, ``diameter``, is the length of the longest behavior.
 If TLC found a thousand behaviors with length 2 and one with length 20, the diameter will be reported as 20.

-.. index:: \in; variable definition
+.. index:: \in, variable definition

 Testing More Inputs
 -------------------------